ifpanalytics/Ifp.Analyzers/README.md

 # Ifp.Analyzers
 This projects contains a C# diagnostic analyzer that finds getter only properties with backing readonly field and converts them to getter-only auto-properties.
 ## What it does
-This analyzer is inspired by the [C# Essetntials](https://github.com/DustinCampbell/CSharpEssentials) [Use Getter-Only Auto-Property](https://github.com/DustinCampbell/CSharpEssentials#use-getter-only-auto-property) analyzer by [Dustin Campbell](https://github.com/DustinCampbell).
+This analyzer is inspired by the [Use Getter-Only Auto-Property](https://github.com/DustinCampbell/CSharpEssentials#use-getter-only-auto-property) in the [C# Essentials](https://github.com/DustinCampbell/CSharpEssentials)  analyzer extension by [Dustin Campbell](https://github.com/DustinCampbell).
 It provides a code fix for a constructor injected services that are made accessible by a getter only property backed by a readonly field.

 Before:
 ```cs
     class AwesomeService